 Popular New Mexican dishes

-All of these ingredients and techniques from Old World and New have come together to create an arsenal of New Mexican dishes.
+All of these ingredients and techniques from the Old World and the New have come together to create an arsenal of New Mexican dishes.
 Here are some favorites:

-Posole: a sort of opposite version of the green chile stew — red chile sauce, pork, and hominy.
-You’ll want a cut of pork with enough fat and connective tissue to be able to stew for a long time to break down without becoming dry.
+Posole: a somewhat opposite version of the green chile stew — red chile sauce, pork, and hominy.
+You’ll want a cut of pork with enough fat and connective tissue to be able to stew for a long time to break down, but not become dry.
 Shoulder or butt works well.

-Green chile burgers: less a dish in and of itself, more a concept.
+Green chile burger: less a dish in and of itself, more a concept.
 Roasting green chiles, then chopping them up and adding them to a burger adds a whole other element of spice and tang.
-Try it with different cheese, bacon, caramelized onions — whatever you like!
+Try it with different cheeses, bacon, caramelized onions — whatever you like!
+And better yet, skip the hamburger bun and opt for a tortilla.

-Calabacitas: a sort of summer squash hash, often with corn, green chiles, onions and other vegetables.
+Calabacitas: a delightful take on summer squash hash, often with corn, green chiles, onions and other vegetables.

-Navajo taco: basically Navajo fry bread with taco fillings.
+Navajo taco: Navajo fry bread topped with pinto beans, chile, cheese, lettuce, and tomato.
 For obvious reasons, it’s super delicious!
-This is super common in Farmington and the surrounding area, with many restaurants offering their variation.
+This is very common in Farmington and the surrounding area, with many restaurants offering their variation.

 Local spots around Farmington